risner/chia-freebsd/README.md

 py-cryptography port needs to support 3.4.7, currently only supports 3.3.2 release.
 Needs to link to my NEW PORT for clvm_rs.

-These errors need to be resolved: package init file 'build_scripts/__init__.py' not found (or not a regular file)
+This error MAY need to be resolved, but I don't know how to do so: package init file 'build_scripts/__init__.py' not found (or not a regular file)

+I'm not yet sure these are an error, and I'll keep researching:
 ===> Creating unique files: Move MAN files needing SUFFIX
 ===> Creating unique files: Move files needing SUFFIX